Join Tech Prescient at Dine with AlphaSec III | 17 April 2026, Mumbai.

 identity lifecycle management process from onboarding to offboarding with user and system

-• Understand the key phases of identity lifecycle management.
+Key Takeaways - Understand the key phases of identity lifecycle management. - Learn about

-Identity Lifecycle Management, or ILM, is a structured, strategic framework that is designed to manage any aspect of a digital identity's lifecycle within an organization from creation to retirement.
-The people and things managed under ILM can include employees, contractors, freelancers, third-party vendors and also non-human entities, like bots, APIs, and IoTs.
-In the increasingly complex digital world of 2025, ILM is foundational to ensuring secure and controlled access to resources across cloud platforms, physical infrastructure, and hybrid ecosystems.
+Identity Lifecycle Management (ILM) is a governance-driven framework that ensures identities receive the right access at the right time and lose it when no longer needed.
+The people and things managed under ILM can include employees, contractors, freelancers, third-party vendors, and also non-human entities, like bots, APIs, and IoTs.
+In the increasingly complex digital world of 2026, ILM is foundational to ensuring secure and controlled access to resources across cloud platforms, physical infrastructure, and hybrid ecosystems.

-Unlike traditional Identity and Access Management (IAM) systems, which primarily focus on prohibiting what access permissions are allowed for people and things, ILM takes an identity lifecycle view.
+Unlike traditional Identity and Access Management (IAM) systems, which focus on authentication and authorization, ILM takes a full identity lifecycle view.
 It acknowledges that identities are dynamic.
 People come into the company, move into different roles, take on different responsibilities, and so on until they leave or get fired.
 In many situations, machine identities can spin up and down in as little as seconds and are able to operate at scale in cloud native or application-centric environments.
 ILM ensures that all of these changes are reflected in access permissions accordingly and accurately, forming a robust identity governance lifecycle.

-What gives ILM its true power is matching the HR event (for example, onboarding, promotion, or termination) with the corresponding IT action (for example, provisioning or revoking access).
+What gives ILM its strength is aligning HR events (for example, onboarding, promotion, or termination) with corresponding IT actions (for example, provisioning or revoking access).
 This establishes a governance model where driven by the organization's business logic, security protocols can align, and compliance becomes a by-product of good design.
 This end-to-end process represents the core of the identity lifecycle management process.

 We’ll unpack this even further in the next section when we examine the various identity lifecycle management phases and how they connect to form a dynamic, secure, and auditable identity management environment.